Open-EO/openeo-python-client/docs/auth.rst

 based on the Basic HTTP authentication scheme.
 It is however *not recommended* for various reasons, such as its limited *security* measures.
-For example, if you are connecting to a backend with a ``http://`` URL instead of a ``https://`` one, you should certainly not use basic HTTP auth.
+For example, if you are connecting to a back-end with a ``http://`` URL instead of a ``https://`` one, you should certainly not use basic HTTP auth.

 With these security related caveats out of the way, you authenticate